opf/openproject/docs/installation-and-operations/README.md

 ### Are there extra fees to pay, in terms of installing the OpenProject software?

 The Community and [Enterprise on-premises edition](https://www.openproject.org/enterprise-edition/) are on-premises solutions and thus need installation from your side while the [Enterprise cloud edition](https://www.openproject.org/hosting/) is hosted by us.
 The Community edition is for free and we ask you to do the installation yourself.
 Of course we support you with a clear and easy [installation guide](https://www.openproject.org/download-and-installation/).
 If you would like us to install the Enterprise on-premises edition for you, we are charging a fee of €150 for this once-off service.
 You can add the installation support during your Enterprise on-premises edition booking process.

+### OpenProject says it's the newest version, although I know there's been a major release (e.g. 11.0).
+What's the problem?
+Why can't I upgrade?

+Please note the steps that have been outlined in the blue box at the top [here](./operation/upgrading).
+It's important to change the branch for this.
+We implemented this to prevent users from upgrading to a major release (which could be not backwards compatible) by mistake.